str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 <img src="./files/dt.png" alt="Decision Trees" width="700" height="350"/>

-### Due Date
+## Submission and Due Date

+All submissions will be via Bonnie.
+Please also submit your **_decision_trees_submission.py_** to T-square.
+**The Last Submission will be used for the Assignment grade.**

+You can enter `python submit.py` on your console to send your submission file.
+It is recommended to run this command from a shell/command prompt as issues have been known while running inside select IDEs.

+**Important**:
+Submissions to Bonnie are rate limited for this assignment. **You can submit to Bonnie for evaluation once every 60 minutes during the duration of the assignment**.
+Please use your submissions wisely and submit after you have tested your code locally.

+We are not responsible for a final submission that gets a lower score than a previous submission.
+We will only use your LAST submission before the deadline for grading.

-This assignment is due on Bonnie and T-Square on October 29th, 2017 by 11:59PM UTC-12 (Anywhere on Earth).
+**This assignment is due on both Bonnie and T-Square by March 18th, 2018 11:59PM UTC-12 (Anywhere on Earth).** The submission on T-Square is a backup just in case, and the submission to Bonnie will be officially used for grading.
 The deliverables for the assignment are:

 * All functions completed in **_decision_trees_submission.py_**